elastic/integrations/packages/awsfargate/docs/README.md

 Select an existing ECS cluster and create a new service with launch type "FARGATE".
 Use the task definition we just created.

-As soon as the Elastic Agent is started, open the dashboard named "\[Metricbeat AWS Fargate\]: Fargate Overview" and you will see the metrics show up in few minutes.
+As soon as the Elastic Agent is started, open the dashboard "\[AWS Fargate\] Fargate Overview" and you will see the metrics show up in few minutes.

 ### Using the AWS CLI